Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • anatomical narrowness of the sphenoid sinus and its small size;

-• congenital malformations of the nasal cavity and sinuses ( curvature, additional partitions, absence or obstruction of ducts);
+• congenital anomalies of the nasal cavity and sinuses ( curvatures, additional partitions, absence or overgrowth of ducts);

-• congenital or acquired in case of injury) curvature of the back of the nasal septum;
+• congenital or acquired ( in case of injury) curvature of the posterior part of the nasal septum;

-• masses in the sphenoid sinus ( );
+• space-occupying formations in the sphenoid sinus ( );

 • volumetric formations of the nasopharynx in close proximity to the anastomosis of the sphenoid sinus ( cysts, polyps, malignant tumors );

-• foreign bodies, which fall into the anastomosis of the sphenoid sinus with a sharp breath.
+• foreign bodies, which enter the anastomosis of the sphenoid sinus during a sharp inhalation.

 Mechanism of infection development

-The penetrating infection affects the mucous membrane of the sphenoid sinus, destroying epithelial cells, thereby causing inflammation of the mucosa.
+Penetrating infection affects the mucous membrane of the sphenoid sinus, destroying epithelial cells, thereby causing inflammation of the mucous membrane.
 The presence of factors that lead to a narrowing of the natural excretory duct contributes to reduced air exchange and the progression of the inflammatory process.
-With prolonged inflammation, infiltration and swelling of the mucosa occurs with blockage of the outlet of the sphenoid sinus.
-Thus, the air exchange of the sinus stops and the release of inflammatory exudate is difficult.
-Under conditions of oxygen starvation, it develops intensively anaerobic infection which produces purulent discharge.
+With prolonged inflammation, infiltration and swelling of the mucous membrane occurs with blockage of the outlet of the sphenoid sinus.
+Thus, the air exchange of the sinuses stops and the release of inflammatory exudate becomes difficult.
+In conditions of oxygen starvation, it develops intensively anaerobic infection, which produces purulent discharge.
 The inflammation is progressing.
-With complete blockage of the anastomosis of the sphenoid sinus, pus accumulates and completely fills its cavity.
+When the sphenoid sinus anastomosis is completely blocked, pus accumulates and completely fills its cavity.

-Sphenoiditis can also occur without the direct influence of an infectious agent on the mucous membrane of the sphenoid sinus. long flowing inflammatory process nasopharynx against the background of reduced immunity and without adequate drug treatment can lead to massive swelling of the nasopharyngeal mucosa.
-Edema of the mucous membrane of the nasopharynx clogs the outlet of the sphenoid sinus from the outside, reducing the flow of air into the sinus.
-At bulk formations in the nasopharynx or in the sphenoid sinus, the outlet may also be blocked.
+Sphenoiditis can occur without the direct influence of an infectious agent on the mucous membrane of the sphenoid sinus.
+Long lasting inflammatory process nasopharynx against a background of reduced immunity and without adequate drug treatment can lead to massive swelling of the nasopharyngeal mucosa.
+Swelling of the mucous membrane of the nasopharynx clogs the outlet of the sphenoid sinus from the outside, reducing the flow of air into the sinus.
+At volumetric formations the outlet may also be blocked in the nasopharynx or sphenoid sinus.

 In some cases, the infection can enter the sphenoid sinus from internal environment body, with damage to the sphenoid bone.
-This is observed in the bone form of tuberculosis, syphilis, osteomyelitis.
-The infection destroys the sphenoid bone to the periosteum and spreads into the thickness of the mucous membrane with its subsequent inflammation and edema.H
+This is observed in the bone form of tuberculosis, syphilis, and osteomyelitis.
+The infection destroys the sphenoid bone to the periosteum and spreads into the thickness of the mucous membrane with subsequent inflammation and swelling.H

 Symptoms of sphenoiditis

-Sphenoiditis appears blurry common symptoms, so it is difficult to correct diagnosis.
-Often, patients suffer from this pathology for decades without appropriate treatment.
+Sphenoiditis appears blurred general symptoms, so it’s difficult to correct diagnosis.
+Often patients suffer from this pathology for decades without appropriate treatment.

 Symptoms of sphenoiditis are: